M8 minor change LEICA M8.2

 The main specifications are as follows:

-Leica offered M8 users an upgrade equivalent to the M8.2 for 240,000 yen, but perhaps because there was not much demand, they ran a half-price campaign for 120,000 yen after a while.
+Leica offered M8 users the opportunity to upgrade their camera to the M8.2 equivalent for 240,000 yen, but perhaps because there wasn’t much demand, they ran a half-price campaign after a while, changing the price to 120,000 yen.

 2.Usability

-Up to ISO640, noise increases but resolution is not lost, so it is perfectly usable if you choose the right scene.
-It becomes a bit difficult above ISO1280, and at ISO2500, the image is just visible.
+Up to ISO640, noise increases but resolution is not lost, so it is perfectly usable in select situations.
+Above ISO1280, it starts to get a bit difficult, and ISO2500 is just a visible image.

-The sensor size is APS-H, just like the Leica M8 (hereafter, M8), so when using a lens that does not fit the frame of the built-in viewfinder, an external viewfinder is used, but it is troublesome to prepare a viewfinder with a sensor magnification.
+The Leica M8.2 is equipped with the same APS-H sensor as the Leica M8, so if you use a lens that does not fit the frame of the built-in viewfinder, you will need to use an external viewfinder.
+However, because the sensor size is smaller than 35mm format, you will need to prepare a viewfinder that multiplies the sensor magnification.

-For example, when using a lens with a focal length of 15mm, the focal length of the image is 15 x 1.33 = 19.95mm, so the composition was decided using a 20mm viewfinder (the Russian lens Rusar is 20mm) or 21mm viewfinder (there are many types of 21mm viewfinders, such as Leica’s Super-Angulon, Elmarit, Voigtlander, Carl Zeiss, Contax, Avenon, etc.).
+For example, if you use a lens with a focal length of 15mm, the focal length in 35mm equivalent is 15 x 1.33 = 19.95mm, so you need to compose the shot using a 20mm (the Russian lens Russar uses 20mm) or 21mm (there are many types of 21mm viewfinders, including those for Leica Super-Angulon and Elmarit, Voigtlander, Carl Zeiss, Contax, and Avenon).

-The battery is the same Leica 14464 as the Leica M8 (M8), Leica M9 (M9), and Leica M9-P (M9P), and is officially capable of taking 500 shots on a full charge.
-In actual photography, I have rarely encountered a situation where I needed a spare battery.
+The M8.2 uses the same battery, the Leica 14464, as the Leica M8, Leica M9, and Leica M9-P, which can take 500 photos on a full charge, and in actual photography I have rarely encountered a situation where I needed a spare battery.

-The battery shape is unique, and although I did come across a compatible product for a while, I remember returning it because it didn’t work properly, possibly due to compatibility issues with the camera.
+The battery shape is unique, and I saw a compatible product for a while, but I remember returning it because it did not work properly, probably due to compatibility issues with the camera.

 ・Differences between M8.2, M8 and M9

 It is basically a minor change version of the M8, and the sensor performance is exactly the same.
-The difference between the two is the small design changes, the adoption of sapphire glass, and the reduction in the upper shutter speed from 1/8000 to 1/4000 due to a quieter shutter.
+The difference between the two is the reduction in the upper limit of the shutter speed from 1/8000 to 1/4000 due to minor design changes, the adoption of sapphire glass, and the quieter shutter.

-This maximum shutter speed became the standard maximum shutter speed for all digital M-type Leica cameras from then on.
+This maximum shutter speed of 1/4000 became the standard for all subsequent digital M-type Leicas.

-The camera is operated exactly the same as the M8, with a power switch and shutter dial on the top plate, and an LCD screen on the back that is only used for settings, and small buttons for the menu.
+The camera’s operation is also exactly the same as the M8, with a power switch and shutter dial on the top plate, and small buttons for the LCD screen and menu on the back that are only used for settings.

-The dials and buttons are the same as those of the LEICA Digital Module R, as in the M8.
+The same parts as the LEICA Digital Module R are used for the dials and buttons, as with the M8.

-The shutter sound of the M8.2 is a little quieter (less shrill) than the loud sound of the M8, but it is louder than the shutter sound of the Leica M typ240 (hereinafter, M240) and later.
+The shutter sound of the M8.2 is a little quieter (less shrill) than the loud, haunting sound of the M8, but it is still louder than the shutter sound of the Leica M typ240 (hereafter, M240) and later.

-In the two years of evolution since the release of the M8, the UV/IR problem of the Kodak sensor could not be improved, and the improvement was carried over to the Leica M9 (hereinafter, M9).
-The M9 has a unique major problem of the breakage of the cover glass of the sensor, and I think that it has finally become a camera that can be used with confidence since the M240.
+The two years of evolution since the release of the M8 have not been able to improve the UV/IR problem of the Kodak sensor, and that improvement will be carried over to the Leica M9 (hereinafter referred to as the M9).
+The M9 has a unique major problem of the sensor cover glass breaking, and I think that the M240 is finally a camera that can be used safely.

 The big topic of the M9 is that it is equipped with a 35mm full-frame sensor, and there is no big difference between the M8.2 and the M8.2 in terms of operability other than that.
 For details of the M9, please refer to the M9 page.